 As of December 1, 2016, the minimum salary for postdoctoral fellows (Job code 6990) is $47,476.
 For those hired or reappointed after December 1, 2016, the minimum salary for postdoctoral fellows - teaching (Job code 6992) is $36,000.
 Unlike research postdocs, teaching postdocs can be hired for 9-months to coincide with an academic year.
 The minimum salary of $36,000 is for a 9-month appointment; a 12-month appointment minimum for a teaching postdoc is $47,476.
 Please note that this minimum amount may be superseded by specific funding or visa requirements.

 All postdoctoral scholars are eligible to receive benefits, but the type of benefits package received is dictated by the nature of the relationship between the postdoctoral fellow and the university.
 Postdoctoral fellows can be considered as having either an employer–employee relationship with Mizzou or one that is educational.

 This category includes individuals who, while pursuing their postdoctoral training, provide services to Mizzou for compensation.
 They receive a salary and are classified by the job title postdoctoral fellow or postdoctoral fellow - teaching.
 To be benefit eligible, they are expected to work 1.0 FTE with an indicated appointment duration of at least nine months.
 Service credit under the UM retirement program requires a minimum of 1500 hours worked per year.
 These benefits are detailed on the Faculty and Staff Benefits website.

-Postdoctoral scholars in this category receive support from the university that enables them to pursue research and other training as defined above under the heading postdoctoral fellow.
-They receive a stipend and are eligible for both the graduate medical insurance subsidy program and fee waiver program.
+Postdoctoral scholars in this category typically receive support from the university through a federal training grant that enables them to pursue research and other training as defined above under the heading postdoctoral fellow.